cobleg/EnergyFinancialMarkets/Answer 1.3.3.md

-The storage duration in battery storage projects have been short.
+The storage duration in battery storage projects have been short (i.e. only a few hours).
 Selling firm swaps or caps would require  keeping the energy stored in case of being exercised.
 This would come at a high opportunity cost given the high premiums being received in the [[FCAS]] market.